andymeneely/project-timber-wolf/scenarios/scenarios.md

 _Ok let's put this method to work.
 I've got this tip that this jeweler keeps his personal stash all in one place in the center of his house.
 Sure, it's surrounded completely with guards and lockdown gates designed to trap a bunch of amateurs.
 But he won't expect our escape plan._

+_I also happen to know that our jeweler will be in tonight and he is a bit of a pushover.
+If we want, we can use him to get the goods.
+We just can't let him out of our sight until that alarm goes off.
+My only warning is this: whenever you're dealing with hostages, remember that they do have a breaking point._

-_Our objective is to steal two jewels.
-A third jewel is worth $4k.
+_**Our objective is to steal two jewels.** A third jewel is worth $4k.
 Any of the cash goes toward this team and helps us train up for the next big job._

 ### Setup

+* Events: Use Events 1-20, then 20a, 20b, then 21.
+* Special Events: Place _Panic!_ on top of Event 12, and _Reinforcements_ on top of Event 16.

 ### Planning Phase

+* If a character enters the space with the Jeweler, immediately take out the Hostage card and an extra die and follow those directions.

 ### After the Heist